This beaded snowflake ornament craft for kids is a great winter project that provides opportunities to work on fine motor skills and number sense.

-Constructing and Deconstructing Numbers – Use two color of beads.
+Constructing and Deconstructing Numbers – Use two-color of beads.
 Ask kids to place 5 beads on each pipe cleaner and ask them how many different ways they can create 5 with the colors.
 (4 purple beads + 1 blue bead, 3 purple beads + 2 blue beads, 2 purple beads + 3 blue beads…..)

 Finishing the Snowflakes

-Okay, back to making the snowflakes.
+Okay, back to how to make beaded snowflakes.
 To finish the snowflakes we wrapped the end of the pipe cleaner around our finger to curl it and stuffed the end of the pipe cleaner into the hole of the last bead.
 This kind of creates a knot so that the beads won’t come off.

-If you are looking for additional winter and snowflake themed activities for your kids, check out the resources from my store below:
+If you are looking for additional hands-on winter and snowflake themed activities for your kids, check out the resources from my store below: